-The risk contours and generic safety zones that apply to Runway 10L-28R at the Airport are those for runway lengths of 4,000 feet to 5,999 feet, while the risk contours and generic safety zones that apply to Runways 10R-28L and 5-23 are those for runway lengths of less than 4,000 feet.
+The risk contours and generic safety zones that apply to Runway 6-24 at the Airport are those for a runway length less than 4,000 feet.
 Generic safety zones from the Handbook were adjusted to reflect the runway configuration and operational characteristics at the Airport.
 Additional information is provided in Chapter 4 of this Compatibility Plan.